Pillar 5

 Faculty and Staff Development

-Office for Belonging and Engagement Sponsored Events
+Office of Belonging and Engagement Sponsored Events

 Continuing the Conversation

 Rice Business is dedicated to making learning experiences inclusive and forward-thinking.
 We’re proud to support staff through learning opportunities.
-Developed by the Office for Belonging and Engagement, these staff-focused workshops encourage learning, community building and dialogue around belonging..
+Developed by the Office of Belonging and Engagement, these staff-focused workshops encourage learning, community building and dialogue around belonging..

 Previous topics include:

-• Info Overload, with well-being expert Christina Eldrige
+- Info Overload, with wellbeing expert Christina Eldrige

-• Paris Olympics 2024: Team Dynamics in Action
+- Paris Olympics 2024: Team Dynamics in Action

-• The Unwritten Rules of the Workplace: Boundary Setting and Solutions
+- The Unwritten Rules of the Workplace: Boundary Setting and Solutions

-• Wellbeing and You
+- Wellbeing and You

 Pride Bingo